 Each year distributes monies for mini-grant funding for area non-profit organizations that addressed specific community needs.
 The Junior Service League also gave a annually supports following community programs: Art Discovery, Super Saturday, Theatre Discovery, Vision and Hearing Screenings, the Mollie Lukken Memorial Scholarship, the Tolly McCall Burch Memorial Scholarship, the Child Abuse Puppet Show, and the LSO Children's Concerts.

-The Junior Service League of LaGrange will accept applications for mini-grants and project proposals during the upcoming League year.
+The Junior Service League of LaGrange accepts Mini-Grant applications each spring and fall.
+We will also be accepting Project Proposal applications during the current League year.
 The schedule is as follows:

 Public and private non-profit entities with 501 (c) 3 status, including parent groups, community action agencies, city/county/state government agencies, and other community -based agencies are eligible to apply.
 Mini-grant funds are not approved for annual fund or capital campaign drives, operating support (except for start-up costs), or projects promoting religion or individuals.
 Funding is awarded based on monies available for each cycle and specific guidelines pertaining to the grant process.
 For more information or to request or submit an application, please contact email@example.com